What Happens If a Cricket Match Is Stopped Due to Rain? | Full Breakdown

 Back then, there were no DLS methods, covered stadiums, or super soppers!
 Matches were frequently drawn, and rain delays were taken in stride (with tea, of course).

 Over the decades, cricket evolved—and so did its rules regarding rain.
 The game introduced limited-overs formats, which couldn’t afford to lose hours to weather delays.
-This forced the ICC to develop more nuanced ways to handle rain, culminating in systems like the Duckworth-Lewis-Stern (DLS) Method, reserve days, and strict minimum-overs policies.
+This forced the ICC to develop more nuanced methods for handling rain, culminating in systems such as the Duckworth-Lewis-Stern (DLS) Method, reserve days, and strict minimum-over policies.

 What happens if a cricket match is stopped due to rain?
 Discover the rules and protocols in place for rain interruptions, including match delays, the Duckworth-Lewis-Stern method, and potential rescheduling of the game.